AvolitesLtd/TitanManual/docs/timelines/timeline-options.md

 ### Start Time & Duration

-These options are a different way of setting the Start Time / End Time options in the [Options - Times tab](../timelines/timeline-options.md#times-tab).
+These options are a different way of setting the Duration / Start Time options in the [Options - Times tab](../timelines/timeline-options.md#times-tab).